-You cannot modify the domain type or field type once a domain has been committed to the geodatabase by clicking the Save button.
+The domain type or field type cannot be modified once a domain has been committed to the geodatabase by clicking the Save button.

 Identify domain usage

 An important component of domain management is understanding the domain usage in a geodatabase.
 The Domain Usage pane is helpful to identify the datasets that are assigned a specific domain.
 Domain usage is reported for a geodatabase workspace by displaying datasets in a data grid for review.
-You can use the Fields and Subtypes views to explore and make changes to the domain assignment.
+The Fields and Subtypes design views can be used to explore and make changes to the domain assignment.

-The Domain Usage pane is launched by clicking the Domain Usage button on the Domains tab, or by right-clicking to access the context menu for a specific domain in the grid of the Domains view.
+The Domain Usage pane is launched by clicking the Domain Usage button on the Domains tab, or by using the right-click context menu for a specific domain in the grid of the Domains view.